miljkovicjovan/nvim-config/README.md

 # 🛠️ My Neovim Config

+I'm using this on my Arch (Hyprland) install and on my MacOS.

 This is my personal Neovim setup, focused on productivity and minimalism, powered by Lua and using the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager.

 ### ✨ Features